 A student who is not physically present at school, excused or unexcused, is marked absent.
 If a student is absent, the parents are to call the school office by 9:00 A.M.
 Absences extending beyond three days will require a written note from the doctor.
-If a student has three or more unexcused absences, a warning letter will be sent to the parent/guardian of the student.
-After 5 unexcused absences, a complaint may be filed against the parent/guardian, who will be subject to investigation for a student's truancy.
+If a student has three or more absences, a warning letter will be sent to the parent/guardian of the student.
+After five unexcused and excused absences, a parent conference with the teacher will be required.
+After ten unexcused and excused absences, a parent conference with an Administrator will be required.
+After fifteen absences, a complaint may be filed against the parent/guardian, who will be subject to investigation for a student's truancy.